cbenitez99/wizard-spells/README.md

 (I use VSCode so I just type "code ." in my terminal..without the quotation marks)

 ## START
-Open the terminal, go to the file directory of the copied repo, then type -> ruby bin/run  in the terminal and follow the prompts!
+Open the terminal, go to the file directory of the copied repo, then type //=>

-Note: You don't have to type the word "ruby" before hand if you have priviledges enabled with -> chmod + x filename.
+' open index.html '

+Note: You may need to run 'npm install' to download dependencies.